 It’s obvious that one of the biggest challenges facing online stores is security.
 Allied Wallet offers customized

-security features that fit the needs of your eCommerce site.
-When eCommerce security and payment systems work together your customers can shop confidently and focus on making purchases.
+security features that fit the needs of your online shop.
+When eCommerce payment systems work to ensure security and protection, your customers can shop confidently.

 Allied Wallet features customisable fraud scrubbing, secure SHA-256 SSL data encryption, and PCI-DSS Level 1 compliance to keep your customers’ data and financial information safe and secure.